nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-08-19-Conways-Circle-Theorem.md

 FullSimplify[Coefficient[f, x y], assumption]
 ```

-And it is.
+And we do get `0`.
 So with just 15 lines of code in Mathematica, we have shown that the six points \\(Q_0, Q_1, Q_2, Q_3, Q_4, Q_5\\) from Conway's circle theorem lie on a conic which can be normalized and written implicitly in the form

 \\[x^2 + y^2 + A x + B y + C = 0.\\]

 Some [elementary algebra](https://en.wikipedia.org/wiki/Completing_the_square) shows that this is the equation of a circle.
 Since by construction its graph passes through multiple distinct points, it is non-degenerate.
-This completes the proof.
+This completes the computer-assisted proof.